blabla1337/skf-flask/skf/markdown/code_examples/java/14-code_example--HTML_Output--.md

 	}

 	/*
-	Security consists of different layers of protection in order to guarantuee the integrity of your application.
-This means that the value displayed from the database/user should already be sanitised before being proccessed in order to prevent XSS.
+	Security consists of different layers of protection in order to guarantee the integrity of your application.
+This means that the value displayed from the database/user should already be sanitized before being processed in order to prevent XSS.

-	As an example, what do you do when you expect a nummeric value from your application?
+	As an example, what do you do when you expect a numeric value from your application?

-	you first sanitize the userinput by means of an input validation method like:
+	You first sanitize the user input by means of an input validation method like:
 	See the "input validation" class for the entire example!
 	*/
 	InputValidation validate = new InputValidation();
 	String userinput = "when this string is evil the application will block operation!";
-	if(validate.validateInput(userinput, "nummeric", "Unecpected userinput", "HIGH", 3)== false) { /* Cancel operation of your application */ }
+	if(validate.validateInput(userinput, "numeric", "Unexpected user input", "HIGH", 3)== false) { /* Cancel operation of your application */ }

 	/*